alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

     This will start the container and log you in.
 From inside the container.

-2. exit the container.
+  2. Exit the container by typing `exit`.
 We will use this container later in the ansible exercises.
-3. Go to your Atom editor and you should all these files under ansible folder.

 ## Nxtoolkit Container